c-base/drinc-order/README.md

 ##### open order
 * created order from drincs list
 * there can only be one open order
-* update properties / numbers of order
+* update properties / numbers of drincs to order

 ##### close order
 * final step for order, marks it as send